keiran-rowell/keiran-rowell.github.io/_posts/2026-04-02-the-oxygen-apocalypse.md

 ### ...and everything's on fire.

 The atmosphere is now a great, slow, combustion engine.
 The steel girding our housing is smelt from the oxidised blood of the ocean.
 The plants are descendants of microbes which unpicked the water bond through a photocharged spin diode.
 They support our every breath, but their ancestors chemically obliterated the Earth.
 The ancients are all but wiped out wherever oxygen could reach.
 Our lungs fill with a combustible gas, which only our mitochondria ---internalised from an entirely different lineage--- can burn with any modicum of control.
-A spin barrier ensures that this triplet oxygen, contributing the reactive fifth of our atmosphere that allows life tick on, is not cause for immediate incineration.
+A spin barrier ensures that this triplet oxygen, contributing the reactive fifth of our atmosphere that allows life to tick on, is not cause for immediate incineration.
 But now, living under an oxygen-rich sky, under the dictates of a rust-based order, still the law: all things decay and age.

 ---